bwsw/sj-platform/SJDocs/source/Tutorial.rst

    Picture 1.2

 Green, yellow and purple blocks displayed in a rectangular area are managed and evaluated by SJ-Platform.
 They represent an input module, a processing module and an output module, respectively.
-The blocks outside the rectangular area represent external systems (a data source and a data store).
+The blocks outside the rectangular area represent external systems (a data source and a data storage).

 The input module receives raw data and transforms them into a data stream of a proper type compatible with the processing module type.
 The processing module performs data aggregation, transformations, filtering and enriching and sends the result to the output module.
 In the output module, the processed data are transformed into entities appropriate for storing into an external storage of a specified type.
 It can be Elasticsearch, RESTful endpoint or JDBC-compatible data storages.